vchaitrad/Hypervisor-Performance-Analysis/README.md

 ## Conclusion

 I made the same VM (2 vCPU, 2 GB RAM, 20 GB disk, Ubuntu) on Proxmox VE and VMware Workstation and ran the same Sysbench CPU test on both.
-In this test, Proxmox VE performed better in terms of events per second and average latency compared to VMware Workstation.
+In this test, Proxmox VE performed better in terms of events per second and average latency compared to VMware Workstation, which matches what is expected for a Type-1 (bare-metal) hypervisor compared to a Type-2 (hosted) hypervisor.

-## Folder Structure
+## Repository Structure & Reproduction

 - `README.md` - main file with the steps and results
-- `LAB_REPORT.md` - lab report
+- `LAB_REPORT.md` - formal lab report
 - `Type-1-Proxmox` - screenshots and result of Proxmox VE
 - `Type-2-VMware` - screenshots and result of VMware Workstation
-- `Comparison` - comparison graph of both results
+- `Comparison` - comparison table, graphs and observation

+To reproduce this experiment: create an Ubuntu VM with the same configuration (2 vCPU, 2 GB RAM, 20 GB disk) on both a Type-1 and a Type-2 hypervisor, install Sysbench, and run `sysbench cpu --cpu-max-prime=20000 run` on both.